starling021/ehtools/README.md

 </a>
 </p>

-# About ehtools PRO server support
+# About ehtools server support

 Server support for ehtools PRO is very important, as all error reports are sent to it in order to improve and fix vulnerabilities and bugs!